sky-uk/feed/README.md

 ## Requirements

 * An internal and internet-facing ELB has been created and can reach your kubernetes cluster.
+The ELBs should be tagged with `sky.uk/KubernetesClusterFrontend=<name>` which is used by feed to discover them.
 * A Route53 hosted zone has been created to match your ingress resources.

 ## Known Limitations